chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 [napari](https://napari.org) is a general purpose interactive image viewer for Python with some support for cryoET data formats and for streaming data from remote storage services like AWS-S3.
 We added some extra tools and documentation to help use napari with the CryoET Data Portal.

 ## Installation

 Installing complex Python packages like napari can be difficult, especially as it and its dependencies evolve over time.
-We strongly recommend isolating your installation in a virtual or conda environment to manage this complexity.
+We strongly recommend isolating your installation in an environment to manage this complexity.

-If you followed the quick start guide and already created a Python environment to install the `cryoet-data-portal` package, you may be able to reuse that environment for installing napari.
+If you followed the quick start guide and already created a virtual environment to install the `cryoet-data-portal` package, you *may* be able to reuse that environment for installing napari.

-However, many napari users and developers use the `conda` environment manager instead, so you are likely to have more success with that.
-Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run the following commands to create and activate a conda environment.
+However, many napari users and developers use the `conda` environment manager, Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run the following commands to create and activate a conda environment.

 ```shell